PecanProject/betydb-documentation/issuing_a_new_release.md

 > this.

-Here are the steps required to upgrade the primary BETYdb Rails site to a newly-released version.[^newly_released].
-These step are roughly the same for _all_ the sites to be upgraded, but there are some slight differences, which we shall make note of where appropriate.
+Here are the steps required to upgrade the primary BETYdb Rails site to a newly-released version.[^newly_released]  These step are roughly the same for _all_ the sites to be upgraded, but there are some slight differences, which we shall make note of where appropriate.